nkandepu2003/Agentic-Job-Tracker/README.md

 **Cover Letter Agent** writes a full cover letter personalized to the company and role.
 I spent a lot of time on the prompt to avoid the usual template-sounding output.
 It references specific things from both the job description and your background.

-**Job Scout** searches Google Jobs across seven different search variations at once — things like "ML Engineer remote", "AI Engineer entry level", "Machine Learning Engineer fresher" — then deduplicates the results and scores each one against your resume using BERT-based semantic embeddings.
+**Job Scout** searches Google Jobs across seven different search variations at once-things like "ML Engineer remote", "AI Engineer entry level", "Machine Learning Engineer fresher"-then deduplicates the results and scores each one against your resume using BERT-based semantic embeddings.
 Jobs are sorted by how recently they were posted first, because applying early genuinely matters.
 It also remembers what you searched last time so you don't have to retype everything.

 **Follow-up Agent** checks your application tracker for roles you applied to more than seven days ago with no response, then drafts a professional follow-up email for each one.
 You read it, edit if needed, and send it yourself.
 Nothing goes out automatically.

 **Interview Prep Agent** generates company-specific interview questions across technical, behavioral, and system design categories.
 Give it a company name and role and it actually tailors the questions to that context rather than giving you a generic list.

 **Smart Apply** is the piece I'm most proud of.
 It uses LangGraph to connect all the agents into a four-node state graph.
-You paste a job description, click one button, and it runs the scoring, resume tailoring, cover letter writing, and application logging in sequence — each node receiving the full state from the previous one.
+You paste a job description, click one button, and it runs the scoring, resume tailoring, cover letter writing, and application logging in sequence-each node receiving the full state from the previous one.

 ---